smu-cs-3353/22s-pa02-amogus/README.md

 ## Analysis: Performance With Duplicates Vs. Performance Without Duplicates

 Examining all the "Performance With Duplicates Vs. Performance Without Duplicates" data, we can see that almost none of the algorithms have a clear issue with sorting duplicate data.
-The only exception being Intro Sort on integers where the time taken to sort 500,000 elements with 20% duplicates took a significant longer time than the time taken to sort without duplicates and with 40% duplicates.
+The only exception being <b>Introsort</b> on integers where the time taken to sort 500,000 elements with 20% duplicates took a significant longer time than the time taken to sort without duplicates and with 40% duplicates.
 It is hard to make conclusions on whether the algorithm has issues with 20% duplicates with only this data, but since this algorithm is the only one with a clear duplicate issue, it may be worthwhile to do further analysis on duplicates being an issue in a dataset used.

 ## Results: Performance On Sorted Array Vs. Performance On Unsorted Array